AnuragSChatterjee/Natural-Language-Processing-NLP-For-Language-Translation/README.md

 # Natural-Language-Processing-NLP-For-Language-Translation
-Developed code to use Google Translate API to translate different languages.
+Developed simple code to use Google Translate API to translate different languages.

 # Instructions To Run Program
 Wrote my code using Google Collab.
 Just need to change the following parameters for the language translation: